SandroCata/ESP32_MAX7219_Meteo_Clock/README.md

 # Meteo and Clock Project developed with ESP32, MAX7219 Led Matrix and Arduino language

-Details about implementation choices and possible changes to make this work according to you country are listed and discussed inside the src code as comments.
+Details about implementation and possible changes to adapt this according to your country are listed and discussed inside the source code as comments.

 Enjoy ;)